How Two Workamper Heroes Saved Campground Guests

 By 6:00 PM, all campers and workampers had fled the area.
 The official evacuation notice appeared in Everbridge on Sunday, September 6, at 7:19 a.m.
 The fire was already decimating the surrounding forests, putting an end to Bert and Lupe’s summer job.

-If a camper is caught in a wildfire emergency, Bert offers the following verbatim wildfire evacuation tips to get out as safely and quickly as possible:
+If a camper is caught in a wildfire emergency, Bert offers the following wildfire evacuation tips.
+This information can get you out as safely and quickly as possible:

 - Have phone numbers for local law enforcement prior to an event.
 Get in communication as quickly as possible when you know the fire/an emergency is imminent.
 It may seem silly to make a lot of calls but getting on the call list and downloading Everbridge really helped us know ASAP we needed to wait for the sheriffs.